scalikejdbc/scalikejdbc-cookbook/en/01_install.md

     [Success] Total time: 8 s, completed Nov 9, 2014 10:35:46 PM
     $

-It's now ready.
+Ok, now you are ready.
 Let's try writing actual code using ScalikeJDBC in the next section.